bjherger/Capital-One-DS-Challenge/docs/code_test_responses.md

 ### Overview
 This section responds to a series of questions, centered around analyzing baby first names from a dataset provided by the US Social Security Administration.

-As an aside, I've assumed that all normalization has occured upstream.
+As an aside, I've assumed that all normalization has occurred upstream.
 Frankie might be similar to Franklin and Franky, but for the purposes of this analysis I've treated them as three separate names.

-### Seciton A: Descriptive Analysis
+### Section A: Descriptive Analysis
 #### Descriptive Analysis Q1

 Q1) Please describe the format of the data files.
 Can you identify any limitations or distortions of the data?

 A1) The data is contained in a zipped directory.
 Within the zipped directory is a directory containing multiple `.TXT` files, as well as a `README`.
 The `.TXT` files appear to be comma delimited files.
-It would appear that the data lacks state-level responses when a name has less than 5 occurences for a state-year combination, and that DC is treated as a state.
+It would appear that the data lacks state-level responses when a name has less than 5 occurrences for a state-year combination, and that DC is treated as a state.
 Otherwise, it looks to be a rather well-behaved data set.

 #### Descriptive Analysis Q2
 Q2) What is the most popular name of all time?
 (Of either gender.)

-A2) For the US, for the data provided, the most common name is James, with 4,972,245 occurences across 106 years.
+A2) For the US, for the data provided, the most common name is James, with 4,972,245 occurrences across 106 years.

 #### Descriptive Analysis Q3
 Q3) What is the most gender ambiguous name in 2013?
 1945?